Hugo (musician): Early life and career

 Levy was born in London to M.R.
 Narisa Chakrabongse, raised in Thailand near the Chao Phraya River, and used to live in the Hell's Kitchen neighborhood of New York City.
 Now he resides in Bangkok, Thailand.
-He is the grandson of Prince Chula Chakrabongse, the great-grandson of Chakrabongse Bhuvanath, and the great-great-grandson of King Rama V of Siam.
+He is the grandson of Prince Chula Chakrabongse, the great-grandson of Prince Chakrabongse Bhuvanath, and the great-great-grandson of King Rama V of Siam.
 He is of English, Russian, Scottish, Thai and Ukrainian heritage.

 As a teenager, he released four studio albums with the band Siplor, which had several of its records banned on the radio.
 After moving to London, he became highly influenced by blues musicians such as Howling Wolf, Son House, Robert Johnson and Skip James as well as more modern musicians and bands such as Guns N' Roses, Nirvana, Dr. Dre, Jeff Buckley, MGMT, Tame Impala, Black Rebel Motorcycle Club, Devendra Banhart, The Big Pink and Jack White.
 He achieved recognition when his song "Disappear" was featured on Beyoncé's album I Am...
 Sasha Fierce, beginning a series of collaborations that led to a record deal with Jay-Z's Roc Nation label in 2010.

 Personal life

-Hugo is Muslim; he converted to Islam to marry his longtime girlfriend, Tassanawalai Ongartitthichai, in 2009.
+He married his longtime girlfriend, Tassanawalai Ongartitthichai, in 2009.
 The couple have two children.